Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Code Design

 \subsection{Inner Trellis Code Stage}

-In this section, we use the design principles outlined in~\cite{1397934} to design a trellis code that maps the input i.u.d. process to the output Markov process, achieving the constrained secrecy capacity of the ISI-WTC.
-We begin by determining the desired rate for the inner trellis code.
+In this section, we apply the design principles outlined in~\cite{1397934} to design a trellis code that maps an input i.u.d.\ process to an output Markov process, achieving the constrained secrecy capacity of the ISI-WTC.
+We begin by determining the desired rate of the inner trellis code.

 Let $\matrQ^*\defeq\{Q_{ij}^{\ast(\ell)}\}_{(i,\ell,j)\in\check{\setBE}}$ characterize an optimized Markov source, achieving the constrained secrecy capacity~\eqref{equ:csc} of an $n$-th order E-FSMC specified by $\check\setBE$, and let represent the corresponding state transition probabilities.
 Additionally, let $\Rd\defeq\Rin\cdot\Rout'$ be the design rate of the concatenated code and let $\Rin\triangleq m/n$ be the rate of the inner trellis code.
 Since the BCJR decoding complexity grows exponentially with the trellis code's input vector length~$m$ (see \cite{1397934} and Remark~\ref{rem:comp}), we designate the smallest values of $m$ and $n$, satisfying